l33tdaima/l33tdaima/p079m/README.md

 # 79. Word Search (Medium)

-Given a 2D board and a word, find if the word exists in the grid.
+Given an `m x n` grid of characters board and a string `word`, return `true` if `word` exists in the grid.

-The word can be constructed from letters of sequentially adjacent cell, where "adjacent" cells are those horizontally or vertically neighboring.
+The `word` can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
 The same letter cell may not be used more than once.

-### Example
+### Example 1:

 ```
 board =
 [